Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 3GB should perform quite a bit faster than the GeForce GTX 460 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 580 3GB should theoretically be quite a bit better than the GeForce GTX 460 1GB overall. (explain)

-Texel RateThe GeForce GTX 580 3GB should be much (approximately 31%) better at AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 580 3GB will be a lot (more or less 31%) faster with regards to anisotropic filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 580 3GB is superior to the GeForce GTX 460 1GB, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 580 3GB is superior to the GeForce GTX 460 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison